feder-observatory/stellarphot/docs/index.rst

 Graphical interface for generating settings
 -------------------------------------------

-To generate settings using a graphical interface, start Jupyter lab.
+To generate settings using a graphical interface, start JupyterLab.
 In the launcher will be a section called "Stellarphot" with a link to "Generate Settings".
 Clicking on this link will open a notebook where you can enter settings.

 Command line interface for generating settings